How To Replace Furniture Hardware | Knobs | Pulls | And Paint Old Furniture

 To put that in regular language….you can’t screw the new knobs to the furniture because the screw holes are not the right distance apart.
 I will show you how to take care of that problem.

-You can do this; it’s not that hard.
+Anyone can learn how to replace old furniture hardware with new; it’s not that hard.
 You do need a drill, and if you don’t have one already, you can buy a cheap one for less than $25.

 How To Replace Furniture Hardware Knobs And Pulls